Representation learning to advance multi-institutional studies with electronic health record data from US and France: Methods

-Pre-trained language models (PLMs) have proven to be highly effective in identifying biomedical relationships and generating high-quality semantic embeddings \cite{lee2020biobert, shin2020biomegatron, gu2021pubbert,liu-2021-sapbert,yuan2022coder,chen2024bge}.
-We used SapBERT embeddings \cite{liu-2021-sapbert}, a PLM fine-tuned on UMLS synonymous relationships, to extract semantic information from the textual descriptions of EHR codes.
+\paragraph{Embedding textual description using PLMs.} PLMs have proven to be highly effective in identifying biomedical relationships and generating high-quality semantic embeddings \cite{lee2020biobert, shin2020biomegatron, gu2021pubbert,liu-2021-sapbert,yuan2022coder,chen2024bge}.
+We use SAPBERT embeddings \cite{liu-2021-sapbert}, a PLM fine-tuned on UMLS synonymous relationships, to extract semantic information from the textual descriptions of EHR codes.
 However, the effectiveness of these embeddings depends significantly on the quality and specificity of the underlying descriptions.
 Many local codes, unfortunately, have abbreviated or vague descriptions.
-For example, the VA local lab code 1000023750 is described as merely ``TIBC,'' whereas its more detailed and informative description is ``Iron binding capacity [Mass/volume] in Serum or Plasma.''
+For example, the VA local lab code 1000023750 is described merely as ``TIBC,'' whereas its more detailed and informative description is ``Iron binding capacity [Mass/volume] in Serum or Plasma.''
 To address this limitation, we employ GPT-4 to generate more detailed and informative descriptions for local codes.
-We first expand laboratory test acronyms into full names using resources such as the Laboratory Alliance's list of test abbreviations.\footnote{\href{https://www.laboratoryalliance.com/healthcare-providers/laboratory-services/test-abbreviations/}{https://www.laboratoryalliance.com/healthcare-providers/laboratory-services/test-abbreviations/}} Next, we prompt GPT-4 to produce comprehensive descriptions for the local codes.
-For French descriptions from BDX, we first use GPT-4 to translate the text into English, ensuring compatibility with SapBERT.
-Based on these GPT-expanded descriptions, we create SapBERT embeddings for all codes in $\Vsc$, denoted by $\X$.
+We first expand laboratory test acronyms into full names using resources such as the Laboratory Alliance's list of test abbreviations (\url{https://www.laboratoryalliance.com/healthcare-providers/laboratory-services/test-abbreviations/}).
+Next, we prompt GPT-4 to produce comprehensive descriptions for the local codes, with the corresponding prompts provided in Supplementary Table~\ref{tab:desc_prompt}.
+For French descriptions from BDX, we first use GPT-4 to translate the text into English, ensuring compatibility with SAPBERT.
+Based on these GPT-expanded descriptions, we create SAPBERT embeddings for all codes in $\Vsc$, denoted by $\X$.

-While SapBERT embeddings are used as input to the GAME algorithm, we also generate other PLM embeddings, including BioBERT \citep{lee2020biobert}, PubmedBERT \citep{gu2021pubbert}, CODER \cite{yuan2022coder}, BGE \cite{chen2024bge}, and OpenAI text-embedding-3-small (OpenAI)\footnote{\url{https://platform.openai.com/docs/guides/embeddings/embedding-models}}.
-These embeddings help identify candidate code pairs for GPT-4, which is then used to generate similarity labels used during the contrastive learning step of GAME training, as detailed in Section~\ref{sec:GPT}.
+While SAPBERT embeddings are used as input to the GAME algorithm, we also generate other PLM embeddings, including BioBERT, PubMedBERT, CODER, BGE, and OpenAI text-embedding-3-small (OpenAI).
+These embeddings help identify candidate code pairs, which are subsequently evaluated by GPT-4 to generate similarity labels used during the contrastive learning step of GAME training, as detailed below.